nmfs-opensci/NOAAHackDays/index.md

 [Add event to your calendar](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=MXQ4bzFuaDViZzFudHFtNWlzZjVtZ2JqZGVfMjAyNDAzMDhUMjAwMDAwWiBlbGkuaG9sbWVzQG5vYWEuZ292&tmsrc=eli.holmes%40noaa.gov&scp=ALL)

-[SIGN-UP FORM](https://forms.gle/ckUYr4aZPeyScLRX6) Use this form to sign-up for access to the JupyterHub and to be alerted for future hackhours and hackdays
+[SIGN-UP FORM](https://forms.gle/ckUYr4aZPeyScLRX6) Use this form to sign-up for access to the JupyterHub and to be alerted for future hackhours and hackdays.

 * March 8th.
 Using precipitation estimates from IMERG [tutorial](https://nasa-openscapes.github.io/2023-Cloud-Workshop-AGU/tutorials/Earthdata_Subset_and_Plot.html) (Python)
 * March 15th.
-[CoastWatch tutorials](https://github.com/nmfs-opensci/CoastWatch-Tutorials-march15) see the "March15" folder.
-Sunny Hospital and Dale Robinson (Python) [Set-up](https://youtu.be/FqzaVS7UpHs)
+[CoastWatch tutorials](https://github.com/coastwatch-training/CoastWatch-Tutorials) in Python.
+Sunny Hospital and Dale Robinson.
+[Set-up](https://youtu.be/FqzaVS7UpHs)
 * March 22nd.
-TBD
+1pm PT [CoastWatch tutorials](https://github.com/coastwatch-training/CoastWatch-Tutorials) in R. Sunny Hospital and Dale Robinson (R)
 * March 29th.
 Using ArcGIS via the arcgis Python API.
 Tim Haverford (Python)

 Don't know Python?
-Python is not as commonly use in NMFS.
 There are lots of free tutorials and classes.
 Feel free to use the JupyterHub to run through Python course material.

 ### December 19, 2023